jdromeiro/.NET-Developer-Questions/README.md

 **3. What are the most common acronyms used in .NET?**
 The most-used acronyms in .NET are IL (Intermediate Language), CIL (Common Intermediate Language), CLI (Common Language Infrastructure) and JIT (Just-in-time) compiler.

+**4. What is the difference between a thread and a process?**
+Both processes and threads are independent sequences of execution.
+The main difference is that threads (belonging to the same process) run in a shared memory space, while processes run in separate memory spaces.

 [Back to Table of Contents](#table-of-contents)